 What kinds of things don’t you write about?

 NEAROF isn’t interested in writing straight-up restaurant reviews.
 That’s been done to death on the web, and there are lots of great restaurant review websites out there with searchable databases of maps and menus and reader reviews.
 That’s not our thing.
 However, if a new item on a menu somewhere catches our fancy, that’s fair game.
 But we’re not nearly as interested in restaurants as we are groceries.

 Some things just don’t float our boat.
 Why review eggplant relish if we hate eggplant?
 Our choice of subjects may seem arbitrary, but it’s not entirely so.
 (See what we did there?)

 Where are you based?

 As of October 2011, in the Canadian city of Calgary, Alberta.
 (Twitter folks: Our hashtag is #yyc.
-For foodie stuff, try #yycfood.)
-About a million people live in the greater Calgary area, and we have access to a huge array of foods, drawing on the traditions of a large multicultural community.
+For food stuff, try #yycfood.)
+Well over a million people live in the greater Calgary area, and we have access to a huge array of foods, drawing on the traditions of a large multicultural community.
 While the chain eateries rule much of the suburbs, as they do in almost any major North American city, there are lots of interesting independent local restaurants.
 Also, there’s a shop that sells gourmet donuts, praise be to foodie jebus.